ethereum/consensus-specs/specs/deneb/p2p-interface.md

 Clients MUST keep a record of signed blobs sidecars seen on the epoch range `[max(current_epoch - MIN_EPOCHS_FOR_BLOBS_SIDECARS_REQUESTS, DENEB_FORK_EPOCH), current_epoch]` where `current_epoch` is defined by the current wall-clock time, and clients MUST support serving requests of blobs on this range.
+Clients MUST not request signed blobs sidecars outside of the range.

 Peers that are unable to reply to blobs sidecars requests within the `MIN_EPOCHS_FOR_BLOBS_SIDECARS_REQUESTS` epoch range SHOULD respond with error code `3: ResourceUnavailable`.